Welcome to Year 3

 Year 3 will be hosting their very own volcano exhibition to show off all of our amazing learning from last half term!
 Parents have been invited and so have the rest of our school… watch this space for our amazing volcanoes!

-Thursday 1st March: It’s that time of year again… World Book Day at Britannia!
+Thursday 1st March (postponed due to Snow – Thurs 8th March): It’s that time of year again… World Book Day at Britannia!
 Again, watch this space for more detail and news.

 Week commencing Monday 12th March: